MiniKimmy/c-dsa/master-ds/exercise/list/1/interSetTowList.md

     1.we can assume that ListB is ReadOnly.
     2.Start : q < p  , just let q move next merely.
     3.when q > p, we had to move headA's pos.
-    4.when q == p at the first, notify flag set up, which means we couldn't move headA's pos any more.
+    4.when q == p at the first time, set up the flag, which means we couldn't move headA's pos any more.
     5.Hence, we just need to tail-delete pointer "p", and move next pointer "q".

 ```